Pros and Cons of Using Arduino

-A year ago I was working on a project in which I have to build three smart energy meters.
-Now, for three smart energy meters present at some distance connected with different loads must have their own processor.
-So I estimated my expenditures with and without the Arduino which you can see in the block diagram present below.
+Some years’ ago I was working on a project in which I had to build three smart energy meters.
+Now, for three smart energy meters present at some distance connected with different loads must have their own processors.
+So, I estimated my expenditures with and without the Arduino which you can see in the block diagram present below.

 The thing must be noted that I multiplied Atmel Programmer with 1 because we don’t need many programmers for all the micro- controllers.
 Only one programmer is enough.
 The difference between the costs is mainly due to this programmer reason.
 Still if you need one package then the cost difference will be as less as nearly $5 and it will rise when you have to use many packages.